Mad About You

-Mad About You is an American television sitcom starring Paul Reiser and Helen Hunt as a married couple in New York City.
+Mad About You is an American television sitcom starring Paul Reiser and Helen Hunt as a married couple in New York City as they navigate life together.
+In later seasons, the couple has a daughter.

 It initially aired on NBC from September 23, 1992, to May 24, 1999, winning numerous awards including four Golden Globe Awards and twelve Primetime Emmy Awards.
+In its final season, the show was dropped from its primetime slot, leading to a sharp decrease in viewership, and subsequently cancelled.

 On March 6, 2019, a limited season 8 revival was picked up by Spectrum Originals for 12 episodes.
+Reiser and Hunt reprised their roles.
+The revival showed the couple as new empty nesters whose daughter was starting college at NYU.
+The events of the original series' finale, which showed the events of the next twenty years of the couple's lives, were retconned for the revival.

 Plot

 The series focuses mainly on newlyweds Paul Buchman, a documentary filmmaker, and Jamie Stemple Buchman, a public relations specialist, as they deal with everything from humorous daily minutiae to major struggles.
 Near the end of the show's run, they have a baby daughter, whom they name Mabel.
 They live in Greenwich Village in Lower Manhattan.
 The 2019 limited series focuses on Paul and Jamie as empty nesters as Mabel starts college at New York University, five blocks away.

 Production

 Helen Hunt and Paul Reiser were paid $1 million per episode for the last season (with their contracts calling for them to be paid equally).
 However, ratings fell sharply that year as the series was shuffled away from its Tuesday slot to prop up a fledgling Monday night line-up of comedies on NBC.

 The show's theme song, "Final Frontier", was composed by Reiser and Don Was.
-It was originally performed by Andrew Gold.
-The cover version in the opening is performed by The Sonora's Tucson Band, but a version performed by Anita Baker made its debut in Season 5, Episode 13, though it was not so credited until Season 5, Episode 18.
-Baker's rendering was used in 18 episodes of the last three seasons, and appears on the show's soundtrack album.
-Gold's version is also available on the collection Thank You for Being a Friend: The Best of Andrew Gold.
+It was originally performed by Andrew Gold, with a later version covered by Anita Baker, and finally Lyle Lovett and Kecia Lewis, who both had minor acting roles in the series.

 Exterior views of buildings were filmed in Manhattan.
 Paul and Jamie's New York City Apartment was located at 5th Avenue and 12th Street.
 The Old Town Bar and Restaurant on 45 E. 18th Street was used for the fictional Riff's Restaurant in the series.